Maybe you’ve heard of xeriscaping. It’s a type of desert-style landscaping, right?

 These moisture-retaining succulents are self-sufficient, and I let them spread to their hearts’ content.

-And if traditional desert-style xeriscaping suits your climate, I suggest a variety of xerophytes, like aloe vera, agave, echeveria, euphorbia, spineless prickly pear (Opuntia ellisiana), and yucca.
+And if traditional desert-style xeriscapinng suits your climate, I suggest a variety of xerophytes, like aloe vera, agave, echeveria, euphorbia, spineless prickly pear (Opuntia ellisiana), and yucca or flowering srhubs such as turpentine bush.

 Group them, so that in the event of a drought, you can conveniently refresh the whole gang with a handy watering can.

 A Layer at a Time

 If you’re landscaping on a grand scale, consider drought-tolerant trees and shrubs like conifers, oak, maple, elm, pine, hickory, redbud, winter berry, forsythia, lilac, serviceberry, and quince.

 Choose native varieties, or those cultivated for your climate zone.